Building Generational Wealth

 Seek out support and resources

 It's important to seek out support and resources to help you succeed.
 This can include academic support services like tutoring and study groups, as well as financial aid and scholarship programs that can help you pay for college.
-You can also look for mentorship programs or affinity groups that connect you with other first-generation college students who can offer guidance and support.
+You can also look for mentorship programs or affinity groups that connect you with other first-generation college students or college students of color who can offer guidance and support.
 Don't be afraid to ask for help when you need it, and to take advantage of the resources that are available to you.